venkatraj/js-notes/Part 1/04. Object Basics/4.1. Objects/objects.md

 ```
 Here `user` object will be merged (cloned!) to empty object `{}`

-Even `Object.assign` won't solve complex objects (i.e. objects as property values)
+Even `Object.assign` won't solve complex objects (i.e. objects as property values).
+To fix that we need, what is called `deep cloning`.
-It is called deep cloning.
 You need `Structured cloning algorithm` to do it.
 But you don't have to write it yourself.
 JS library `lodash` has a method `_.cloneDeep(obj)` to do this.

 ```js
 let myself = {